WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Idea Board

 We're going to build our own idea board using `create-react-app` with a pre-built back-end server.
-This allows us to fully understand our application and prevents introducing code we haven't written and don't understand.
+This allows us to fully understand our application and prevents us from introducing code we haven't written and don't understand.

 </aside>